What Happened to Ginger Smith: Artistry

 . . .

-My job was called a swing - I understudied 7 ensemble dance tracks.
+The job was called a ‘swing’: understudying 7 ensemble dance tracks.

-A pattern-recognizer’s dream and the only fulltime job I’ve been able to hold down in my life.
+The only fulltime job I’ve held down in my life.

 Im 41.

-This whole time - no matter what one saw of me - I wasn't seeing, hearing, processing in ways the industry (or life) was dictated by majority voices.
+This whole time - I wasn't seeing, hearing, processing in the ways the industry (and life) was being dictated by majority voices.

-+ Walk in on the person before me's audition when I couldn’t process the monitor’s instructions in a hallway with a loud echo
++ Walk in on the person before me's audition when I couldn’t process the monitor’s instructions in an echo-heavy hallway.

-+ Plow through a “Law & Order" audition, receive a compliment, but not remember the casting director’s name -- ahem, Johnathan Strauss -- and do what one might logically do and….ask.
++ Plow through “Law & Order" sides with compliments, not remember the casting director’s name - ahem, Johnathan Strauss - and do what one might logically do:

 We will be having a LONG laugh about this in Yeah No.